 Matt is a Senior Research Associate at CELL, directs the development of humanistic content, and serves as the primary point of contact and coordination between the humanities and technology teams for the Archaeology of Reading project.
 His research interests include the history of information, the miscommunication of ideas, and early modern cultural history.

 - Jaap Geraerts

 AOR Postdoctoral Research Fellow

 Jaap completed his Ph.D. in early modern European history at UCL (2015), and has primary responsibility for the production of the Extensible Markup Language (XML) schema and transcriber’s manual that govern the transcription and machine-readable tagging of manuscript annotations in Harvey’s and Dee’s books.
 He transcribes and encodes annotations in XML, and supervises and confirms the accuracy of transcriptions generated by the Research Assistants.
 His research interests include the history of religious tolerance and intolerance, Reformation and post-Reformation culture, and the history of reading.
-He is currently preparing the manuscript of his first book, provisionally titled Patrons of the faith: the Catholic nobility in Utrecht and Guelders, c.
-1580-1702.
+His first book, entitled Patrons of the Old Faith: the Catholic Nobility in Utrecht and Guelders, c.
+1580-1702 has recently been published.

 - Lucy Stagg